-“You want each iteration to be as short as possible, so if you have a mold that needs to be modified, you want it to be modified in a matter of days, rather than weeks and months,” he says.
+“You want each iteration to be as short as possible, so if you have a mold that needs to be modified, you want it to be modified in a matter of days, rather than weeks and months,” he said.

 Alea Labs also wanted to work with a local company and found that Fictiv met their specific needs.

-“Fictiv solved that problem for us, because they have their manufacturing partners in China, yet all their technical team is local,” says Farzaneh.
+“Fictiv solved that problem for us, because they have their manufacturing partners in China, yet all their technical team is local,” said Farzaneh.
 “Fictiv took away the complexity of dealing with a Chinese manufacturer, because they have their own facility and their own teams in China.
 That process went very smoothly, both in terms of leveraging local expertise and also having a much faster time to market than we could have otherwise.”